younggyu-oh/hm/README.md

 * **Visualization**: `Streamlit` – Used to build the interactive dashboard with filters and metric visualizations.
 * **ETL/Execution Engine**: `Python` – Used for orchestrating data load and transformation using `pandas` and executing SQL via `duckdb`.

 > These tools were selected solely for the purpose of this exercise.
 In a production environment, different tooling would be more appropriate.
-Please refer to the "DW Design Proposal" section below for more realistic stack considerations.
+Please refer to the "DW System Design" section below for more realistic stack considerations.

 ---